Xiidra Uses, Side Effects, Reviews, & More | Eye Love Cares

-Chronic dry eye disease is a lack of natural tears.
+Chronic dry eye disease is a lack of natural tears or an evaporation of natural tears.
 The eyes do not get lubricated properly resulting in itchy, red, inflamed eyes.
 Tears not only help us see but also protect the surface of the eye.
 Chronic dry eye is more prevalent in older adults but can affect all ages.

 Environmental conditions can increase your chances of dealing with chronic dry eye such as climates where the air is dry or it is windy.
-They can cause tears to evaporate too quickly near the glands in and around the eyelids causing dryness.
+They can cause tears to evaporate too quickly and affect the glands in the eyelids, causing dryness.

 Chronic dry eye medications aim to maintain current tear production or even increase the number of tears you produce.
 Producing a normal amount of healthy tears can prevent dry eye and the discomfort that comes with it.

 There are several reasons for developing dry eye.
 Tear production can reduce with age and pre-existing medical conditions, and some medicines can even cause tears to dry up.
-The older you get, the less tears your product.
-The majority of people over sixty-five have at least some of the symptoms of dry eye.
+The older you get, the less tears you produce.
+The majority of people over 65 have at least some of the symptoms of dry eye.
 Women are more likely to experience dry eye due to hormonal changes.
-These changes can occur when taking birth control, with pregnancy, and even with menopause.
+These changes can also occur when taking birth control, with pregnancy, and even with menopause.

-The medication taken for allergies, blood pressure, and depression are some of the main culprits.
+Medications taken for allergies, blood pressure, and depression are some of the main culprits as well.
 People that have been diagnosed with rheumatoid arthritis, diabetes, and thyroid imbalances are also at a greater risk of developing chronic dry eye.
 Frequent exposure to smoke (whether you are a smoker or exposed to second-hand smoke) can increase your risk.
 Even if you simply use a computer for work and do not blink regularly, you may experience symptoms of dry eye.

 How to Test for Chronic Dry Eye Disease